-How to Address Dark Spots on Skin of Color
+How to Get Rid of Dark Spots on Black or African American Skin

 Are you noticing that your skin has spots or patches of darker skin on your face?
 You’re definitely not alone.
 This discoloration can appear on all skin types and tones for a number of different reasons, but it’s particularly prevalent amongst those with skin of color.
 In fact, the American Academy of Dermatology (AAD) notes that dark spots and patches are one of the most common skin reasons patients with skin of color visit a dermatologist.
 The good news is that this discoloration can be effectively managed and prevented.
 All you need is the proper insight on how to do so, which is why we tapped plastic surgeon, SkinCeuticals ambassador, and Skincare.com consultant, Dr. Peter Schmid for help.
 Keep reading for expert tips on how to address dark spots on skin of color.